bitrise-io/BackyarBirds/README.md

 # Backyard Birds: Building an app with SwiftData and widgets

 Create an app with persistent data, interactive widgets, and an all new in-app purchase experience.
+Yay.

 ## Overview